 Doro Pesch: Yeah, it’s still super.
 You will probably see tonight on stage.
 It’s a super, like – there are songs like “Raise Your Fist”, they go over really well.
 “Revenge” is always something for the old school metal fans.
-We just added new song “Rock till Death” on the set which was rehearsed just one the day before the Scandinavian and the Russian dates.
+We just added the new song “Rock till Death” on the set which was rehearsed just one the day before the Scandinavian and the Russian dates.
 One of the absolute highlights I think is “Hero”.
-In every set it’s very touching, very emotional.
+In every set, it’s very touching, very emotional.
 I think that’s something that especially the fans will love Ronnie which I guess is almost everybody from the metal world.
-That’s one of the absolute highlights and yeah, I’m super excited about the album still and new songs work awesome live!
+That’s one of the absolute highlights and yeah, I’m super excited about the album still and new songs work awesome live.

 Metal-Rules.com: That’s good because then you did something right with this album.

 Doro Pesch: Yeah, it’s a good sign when you can tour behind a record for a long time.

 Metal-Rules.com: I’m really delighted about the title track because it’s a true anthem in the vein of “All We Are” or something like that.
 To be honest, it’s been a while since you have created a new anthem which might stay alive for long, you know what I mean?